FAQs

 Payment Modes-Related Questions

-What are the various payment methods in RP?
+What are the various payment modes in RP?

-*If you’re a newly enrolled student, your RP account will only be activated after you’ve completed the onboarding process.
+If you’re a newly enrolled student, your RP account will only be activated after you have completed the onboarding process.
 You’ll be able to submit your GIRO application via RP’s eGIRO portal only after your RP account activation is complete.

 RP has partnered with Flywire to give you an easy and secure method of paying your school fees from overseas, offering competitive foreign exchange rates.